mikey-no/niginx.docker/README.md

 firefox.exe localhost:<port number>
 ```
 * pauses, providing an oportnity to Ctrl-C, to end the batch file if you want the container to continue to run
-* does a clean up stomming and removing the container
+* does a clean up - stopping and removing the container

 ## port number
 This may be found in the output from the docker ps command:
 0.0.0.0:**32778**->80/tcp   mynginx3

+In this case 32778.

 A random port number is asigned from range by docker.
 This maps the port 80 from inside the container to this external one.